GhostRblx/GHP_Hub/README.md

 This repository contains the script loader for the GHP Hub, which allows you to load various scripts for games like **Rivals**, **Arsenal**, and more.

+**-all scripts are pretty new and still in Development-**

-**List of all current supported games:**
+**_List of all current supported games:_**

     -Arsenal
     -A literal Baseplate
     -RIVALS
+    -Tha Bronx 2/3
+    -Shoot People of a Map simulator

 ## Loadstring